fah33mk/slack-gradle-android-plugin/README.md

 ### Using the Plugins DSL (Recommended)

-Newer version of Gradle support the updated [plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block).
+The Newer version of Gradle supports the updated [plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block).
 These steps show how to install the plugin with this technique.

 1. Note the latest release of this plugin for use in the next step:
-1. Open your `build.gradle` file, and add this code to load and apply the plugin:
+2. Open your `build.gradle` file, and add this code to load and apply the plugin:

     ```groovy
     plugins {